2.8 Provisions and contingent liabilities Provisions

 (vii) The Company has not granted any loans or advances in the nature of loans repayable on demand.

-(viii) Based on our examination, which included test checks, the Company has used an accounting software for maintaining its books of account for the financial year ended March 31, 2024 which has a feature of recording audit trail (edit log) facility and the same has been operating for all relevant transactions recorded in the software throughout the year except that no audit trail enabled at the data base level.
-Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with except at data base level for such accounting software to log any direct data changes which is maintained by a third party software service provider.
+(viii) Based on our examination, which included test checks, the Company has used an accounting software for maintaining its books of account for the financial year ended March 31, 2025 which has a feature of recording audit trail (edit log) facility and the same has been operating for all relevant transactions recorded in the software throughout the year except that no audit trail enabled at the data base level.
+Further, during the course of our audit we did not come across any instance ofthe audit trail feature being tampered with except at data base level for such accounting software to log any direct data changes which is maintained by a third party software service provider.
+Further, the audit trail has been preserved by the Company as per the statutory requirements for record retention.

 The accompanying notes are an integral part of these standalone financial statements.